“Honorable Turner W. Bell, the greatest Habeas Corpus Lawyer of the West”

 The History of Kansas State Penitentiary

 The Kansas State Penitentiary, established by the Kansas Territorial Legislature in 1859, is one of the nation’s oldest prisons and offers a remarkable opportunity to explore over 160 years of rich history.
 This historic site stands as a testament to the evolution of the American justice system.
-The compelling stories of those who lived and worked within its formidable walls are shared by former correctional officers, assistant wardens, and wardens.
+The compelling stories of those who lived and worked within its formidable walls are shared by former correctional officers, assistant wardens, wardens, and local historians.

 Historical Significance: